 Prepare to Install

-- Windows Management Instrumentation service must be enabled on the machine where you're installing the .NET Agent and the service must be running.
+You must enable the Windows Management Instrumentation service on the machine where you're installing the .NET Agent and the service must be running.

-To run the .NET Agent and the Standalone Machine Agent on the same machine, .NET Compatibility Mode must be enabled on both the machine and the Controller.
+If you want to run the .NET Agent and the Standalone Machine Agent on the same machine, you must enable .NET Compatibility Mode on both the machine and the Controller.
 For more information, see .NET Compatibility Mode.

 Install the .NET Agent